-The transfer timer interval is selected by means of DIP switch S3 located on the back of the A80468 Transfer Module as shown in Figure 7-10.
+The transfer timer interval is selected by means of DIP switch S3 located on the back of the A80468 Transfer Module as shown in Figure 7-11.

-- The module is accessible by removing the mounting screws on either side of the A80468 assembly and unplugging the unit from the front of the Model +3000 GCP case. - The switch levers of S3 are set to the positions designated in Table 7-9 to obtain the required delay time (see Figure 7-10).
+• The module is accessible by removing the mounting screws on either side of the A80468 assembly and unplugging the unit from the front of the Model 3000+ GCP case.

+The switch levers of S3 are set to the positions designated in

-Figure 7-10 Transfer Module Assembly, A80468, S3 Switch Position
+Figure 7-11 Transfer Module Assembly, A80468, S3 Switch Position